 During 2021, we recorded \$51.1 million of special charges, of which \$46.4 million was recognized in Special charges and \$4.7 million was recognized in Cost of goods sold on our consolidated income statement.
-Special charges in 2021 consist principally of \$19.5 million associated with our exit of our rice product line in India, as more fully described below, \$6.2 million associated with the transition of a manufacturing facility in EMEA, streamlining actions of \$10.3 million in the Americas region, \$4.8 million in the EMEA region and \$0.8 million in the APAC region, and \$0.8 million related to our GE initiative, together with a non-cash asset impairment charge of \$6.0 million associated with an administrative site that was sold in conjunction with our decision to employ a hybrid work environment.
-As of November 30, 2021, reserves associated with special charges are included in the line entitled "Trade accounts payable" and "Other accrued liabilities" in our consolidated balance sheet.
+Special charges in 2021 consisted principally of \$19.5 million associated with our exit of our rice product line in India, as more fully described below, \$6.2 million associated with the transition of a manufacturing facility in EMEA, streamlining actions of \$10.3 million in the Americas region, \$4.8 million in the EMEA region and \$0.8 million in the APAC region, and \$0.8 million related to our Global Enablement (GE) operating model initiative, together with a non-cash asset impairment charge of \$6.0 million associated with an administrative site that was sold in conjunction with our decision to employ a hybrid work environment.

 In 2021, we recorded a total of \$19.5 million of special charges related to the exit of our Kohinoor rice product line in India.
 This action principally relates to the discontinuance of Kohinoor's rice business consistent with our focus on higher margin products to enable the business to focus on both its flavor solutions and non-rice consumer business.
 As a result of the Kohinoor rice product line exit, we determined that an impairment of the Kohinoor brand name had occurred in 2021 and recorded a non-cash impairment charge of \$7.4 million reducing its carrying value to zero.
 Also, as a result of this action, we determined that the value of our customer relationship asset in India was also impaired as a result of the lower level of anticipated sales and recorded a non-cash impairment charge of \$3.8 million.
 We also recorded \$3.6 million of employee severance and other related exit costs associated directly associated with the exit plan.
-We anticipate that these costs will be paid within the next twelve months.
 In addition, as a result of the Kohinoor product line discontinuance in 2021, we recognized a \$4.7 million charge in cost of goods sold, which represents a provision for the excess of the carrying value of rice inventories over the estimated net realizable value of such discontinued inventories and a contractual obligation associated with terminating a rice supply agreement.
+During 2022, we sold the Kohinoor brand name for \$13.6 million, net of costs associated with the sale of \$1.4 million, and reflected the gain of \$13.6 million associated with this sale within special charges.

-During 2020, we recorded \$6.9 million of special charges, consisting of (i) \$5.3 million related to streamlining actions in our EMEA region, including \$3.8 million related to severance and related benefits and \$1.0 million of third party expenses and \$0.5 million related to other costs; and (ii) \$1.6 million related to our GE initiative.
+During 2020, we recorded \$6.9 million of special charges, consisting of (i) \$5.3 million related to streamlining actions in our EMEA region, including \$3.8 million related to severance and related benefits and \$1.0 million of third party expenses and \$0.5 million related to other costs; and (ii) \$1.6 million related to our GE operating model initiative.
 Of the \$6.9 million in special charges recorded during 2020, approximately \$4.8 million were paid in cash, with the remaining accrual paid in 2021.